Superbit: History

 The Superbit line launched in October 2001 with five titles: The Fifth Element, Crouching Tiger, Hidden Dragon, Air Force One, Desperado and Johnny Mnemonic.
 Following the initial release of the Superbit line, Superbit Deluxe was introduced, which bundled a Superbit-quality feature with a second disc containing the special features.
 In January 2007, Sony Pictures Home Entertainment discontinued its Superbit line in order to promote its Blu-ray Disc format.

 Some of the most popular Superbit releases were the Sam Raimi films Spider-Man and Spider-Man 2.
-The multi-disc Superbit titles (meaning the film spanning more than one disc) included Das Boot, as well as David Lean’s Lawrence of Arabia but in order to maximize the bitrate for AV-quality the title was not split where enthusiasts were expecting, the Intermission interlude.
+The multi-disc Superbit titles (meaning the films spanning more than one disc) included Das Boot as well as David Lean’s Lawrence of Arabia, but in order to maximize the bitrate for AV-quality the title was not split where enthusiasts were expecting: the intermission interlude.
 This led many fans of the film to ignore the release.
 Lawrence of Arabia was also limited to a single movie disc in many regions when the Blu-ray debuted with Sony’s Blu-ray version of Superbit ‘Mastered in 4K’ line.
 Only Japan got a ‘Mastered in 4K’ where the film spanned multiple discs with the disc split finally occurring at the more appropriate intermission interlude.
 The UHD Blu-ray of Lawrence was split across two triple layer BD100s at the appropriate spot again when debuting on that format with the Columbia Classics VoI.
 1 UHD Blu-ray box set.

-David Fincher's Panic Room was released exclusively on Superbit DVD and as of November 2021 the title has not been released on any of the newer HD/UHD formats.